Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: The Unlearning Comparator System

 \section{The Unlearning Comparator System}

 In this section, we elaborate on \emph{Unlearning Comparator}, a visual analytics system designed for comparative evaluation of MU methods, supporting \taskref{T1}-\taskref{T5}.
 We chose two datasets, CIFAR-10 \cite{krizhevsky2009learning} and Fashion-MNIST \cite{xiao2017fashion}, to demonstrate our system, as they are commonly employed in prior MU research.
 For model architectures, we included two representative architectures: a well-known convolutional architecture ResNet-18 \cite{he2016deep} and a more advanced transformer-based architecture, ViT-B/16 \cite{dosovitskiy2020image}, pre-trained on ImageNet \cite{deng2009imagenet}.
-While these choices ensure consistency with existing literature, our system is designed to support using other datasets and architectures.
+While these choices ensure consistency with existing literature, \rev{our current system targets ten-class image classification datasets and corresponding model architectures.
+We discuss extensions beyond this setting in~\secref{lim}.}

-\subsection{\rev{Designing the Worst-Case Privacy Score}}
+\subsection{Designing the Worst-Case Privacy Score}

-\rev{To facilitate comparative privacy evaluation (\taskref{T5}), we define a \emph{Worst-Case Privacy Score (WCPS)} by synthesizing established MIA concepts.
+To facilitate comparative privacy evaluation (\taskref{T5}), we define a \emph{Worst-Case Privacy Score (WCPS)} by synthesizing established MIA concepts.
 There are two widely adopted standard MIAs: (1) Confidence-based MIA (C-MIA)~\cite{yeom2018privacy,jia2023model} and (2) Entropy-based MIA (E-MIA)~\cite{salem2018ml,chundawat2023can}.
 Inspired by the NeurIPS 2023 Machine Unlearning Competition~\cite{neurips-2023-machine-unlearning}, we design \emph{WCPS} under the assumption of a stronger, more knowledgeable attacker, as those standard MIAs can be easily circumvented (\secref{dist}).
 Under this assumption, the adversary can access both the predicted label’s confidence and the entropy of all logit outputs from unlearned or retrained models.
 Although this setting is infeasible in practice, it is adopted to consider an optimal adversary and thus facilitate conservative privacy evaluation.
 The attacker measures how distinguishable the output distributions (confidence or entropy) of the models are on the forget class to distinguish between ``training'' and ``non-training'' inputs.
 A threshold-based decision rule is applied to perform the inference.
-We aggregate the results over multiple thresholds and both output statistics (confidence and entropy) to derive a single worst-case score, denoted as \emph{WCPS}.}
+We aggregate the results over multiple thresholds and both output statistics (confidence and entropy) to derive a single worst-case score, denoted as \emph{WCPS}.